-Through the Neighborhood Revitalization (NR) Program, Habitat for Humanity will serve more families by responding to community needs with an expanded array of products, services and partnerships, enhancing the quality of life for all.
+The Neighborhood Revitalization (NR) Program allows us to serve more families by responding to community needs with an expanded array of products, services and partnerships, enhancing the quality of life for all.

 What is Neighborhood Revitalization?

 Through Habitat for Humanity’s neighborhood revitalization (NR) work, we tailor our efforts by partnering locally with residents and community leaders and organizations to best address real concerns and improve the lives of the people who live in the neighborhood.

 By working with the residents to understand their needs and concerns, we empower individuals to lead the projects they want to see.
 Alongside Habitat, residents work with churches, schools, new and longstanding neighborhood coalitions, local government and other community partners to achieve their goals.

 Because challenges and aspirations of each neighborhood are different, the NR projects have to be tailored to fit the goals of each community.